 Some may think this understanding of hell minimizes the wrath of God, mentioned repeatedly in the Bible.
 But on the contrary, it explains how and why the biblical God of love is also a God of wrath.

-- His granting us full freedom to reject him
+- Granting us full freedom to reject him

-- His warning us of the danger of rejecting him
+- Warning us of the danger of rejecting him

-- His dying to rescue us from our self-destructiveness
+- Dying to rescue us from our self-destructiveness

 Blaming him for sending unbelievers to hell overlooks his love in all three respects.